msp9612/bamazon-node-app/README.md

 ![Items for Sale](https://raw.githubusercontent.com/msp9612/bamazon-node-app/master/images/bamForSale.PNG "Items for Sale")

 The user may then specify the quantity that they would like to purchase.
+If there are not enough items in stock, the app resets and displays all items again.

 ![Not Enough in Stock](https://raw.githubusercontent.com/msp9612/bamazon-node-app/master/images/bamNotEnough.PNG "Not Enough in Stock")

-If there are not enough items in stock, the app resets and displays all items again.

 The purchase will succeed if there are enough items in stock.
-The product, quantity and total cost are all displayed.
+The product, quantity, and total cost are all displayed.

 ![Success](https://raw.githubusercontent.com/msp9612/bamazon-node-app/master/images/bamSuccess.PNG "Success")